Qualification for the job role as Business Intelligence Analyst

 The first chapter introduces you to the topic of databases.
 You learn what Databases are and where they are used and why.
 You understand how relational databases are built and know their Advantages and disadvantages.
 You dive deeper into ER diagrams (Entity Relationship Model) and learn to read them.
 You build your knowledge around the most important SQL terms and locate SQL as the language to communicate with relational databases.
 You get an overview of how these Interaction works and what SQL can do.

 Chapter 2: Basic SQL

-In the second chapter, you will learn how to write SQL queries and read relational databases in order to extract company-relevant information.
-You will distinguish between data formats and learn about Boolean logic and filter tables with Boolean operators.
-In the first practical project, you will apply the previous learning content and build a toolkit to filter, group, sort and join data.
+In the second chapter you will learn independently SQL queries and to read relational databases in order to extract company-relevant information.
+Thereby you distinguish Data formats from each other, learn the Boolean logic and filter tables with Boolean operators.
+In the first Practice project apply previous learning and build a toolkit to filter, group, sort, and connect data (Join).

 Chapter 3: Advanced SQL

 In the third chapter you will concentrate on advanced SQL concepts and techniques and how to use them to overcome limitations of basic SQL queries.
 This includes four concepts for reusing query results: Subqueries, Views, Common Table Expressions (CTEs) as well as the Table creation.
 In several use cases you will learn advanced filtering and joining methods using nested SQL queries.
 You'll also learn how to speed up your queries (Indexes) and apply in the second Practice project all the learning content taught so far.